 The Johann Strauss Edition

 Johann Strauss II, the most famous and enduringly successful of 19th-century light music composers, was born in Vienna on 25 October 1825.
-Building upon the firm musical foundations laid by his father, Johann Strauss I (1804–1849) and Joseph Lanner (1801–1843), the younger Johann (along with his brothers, Joseph and Eduard) achieved so high a development of the classical Viennese waltz that it became as much a feature of the concert hall as of the ballroom.
-For more than half a century Johann II captivated not only Vienna but also the whole of Europe and America with his abundantly tuneful waltzes, polkas, quadrilles and marches.
-The thrice-married 'Waltz King' later turned his attention to the composition of operetta, and completed 16 stage works besides more than 500 orchestral compositions—including the most famous of all waltzes, The Blue Danube (1867).
+Building upon the firm musical foundations laid by his father, Johann Strauss I (1804–1849) and Joseph Lanner (1801–1843), the younger Johann (along with his brothers, Josef and Eduard) achieved so high a development of the classical Viennese waltz that it became as much a feature of the concert hall as of the ballroom.
+For more than half a century Johann Il captivated not only Vienna but also the whole of Europe and America with his abundantly tuneful waltzes, polkas, quadrilles and marches.
+The appeal of his music bridged all social strata, and his genius was revered by Such masters as Verdi, Brahms and Richard Strauss.
+The thrice-married “Waltz King” later turned his attention to the composition of Operetta, and completed 16 stage works (among them.
+Die Fledermaus, Eine Nacht in Venedig and Der Zigeunerbaron) besides more than 500 orchestral compositions—including the most famous of all waltzes, The Blue Danube (1867).
 Johann Strauss II died in Vienna on 3 June 1899.

 Throughout his life the younger Johann Strauss was in the habit of jotting down musical ideas in a series of sketchbooks, of which the earliest known is housed in The Houghton Library of America’s Harvard University.
 Recently this volume, covering the period August 1843 to the close of 1851, has been the subject of scholarly research, first in England and later in Vienna.
 Among the themes identifiable in the sketchbook are two which subsequently appeared as Waltz 2A and Waltz 4A respectively in Johann’s waltz Einheitsklänge of 1849.
 The two 8-bar sketches (which appear within two lines of each other) are to be found on consecutive pages, the first page being headed, in the composer’s hand, “13 July 1848”.
 This suggests that these two Einheitsklänge melodies were conceived on the same date, or just after.

 The year 1848 was a time of dramatic political development within the Habsburg monarchy, and above all in Vienna.
-Interest in the Austrian capital was centred on the Reichstag, the imperial parliament, which was meeting in Frankfurt-am-Main and one of whose aims was 'German unity'.
-Johann Strauss Father (1804–49) recognised the changing times and at a summer festival on the Vienna Wasserglacis on 26 July 1848 gave the first performance of his Marsch des einigen Deutschlands (March of the Unified Germany) op.
-227. In autumn 1848 the dream of 'German unity' came to an end.
-The imperial Austrian troops were fighting in Italy against the abolition of the monarchy in two territories, Lombardy and Venetia, both geographically Italian but under Austrian rule since the fall of Napoléon; they suppressed the revolution in Vienna and finally—together with the army of Tsar Nicholas I—fought against the uprising in the kingdom of Hungary, the aim of which was to free the area east of the river Leitha which formed the border.
+Interest in the Austrian capital was centred on the Reichstag, the imperial parliament, which was meeting in Frankfurt-am-Main and one of whose aims was “German unity”.
+Johann Strauss Father (1804–49) recognised the changing times and at a summer festival on the Vienna Wasserglacis on 26 July 1848 gave the first performance of his Marsch des einigen Deutschlands (March of the Unified Germany) Op.
+227. In autumn 1848 the dream of “German unity” came to an end.
+The imperial Austrian troops were fighting in Italy against the abolition of the monarchy in two territories, Lombardy and Venetia, both geographically Italiam but under Austrian rule since the fall of Napoléon; they suppressed the revolution in Vienna and finally—together with the army of Tsar Nicholas I—fought against the uprising in the kingdom of Hungary, the aim of which was to free the area east of the river Leitha which formed the border.
 It was only with some effort that at least the unity of the monarchy was maintained.
 In December 1848, at Olmütz (=Olomouc) in Moravia, Franz Josef ascended the throne of Austria; his chancellor, Prince Felix Schwarzenberg, Radetzky’s adviser, was firmly determined to secure the unity of the monarchy by every possible means.
-The political basis for this intention was the new Stadion constitution which was formulated in February 1849 and promulgated—or, more accurately, 'imposed' - on 4 March.
-(The event was chronicled by Franz von Suppé in his Constitutions-Marsch op.
+The political basis for this intention was the new Stadion constitution which was formulated in February 1849 and promulgated—or, more accurately, imposed—on 4 March.
+(The event was chronicled by Franz von Suppé in his Constitutions-Marsch Op.
 41).

 The Spleen Polka-Mazur was one of a batch of new works which Johann Strauss composed for his 1857 concert season at the Vauxhall Pavilion in Pavlovsk, near St Petersburg.
 In order to save travel costs, the Viennese Waltz King took with him just four members from the Strauss Orchestra, relying for the remainder of his orchestral players on musicians from Berlin, whom he had selected personally.
 Since F.A.
 Zimmermann, the viola-player who kept detailed accounts of the programmes performed at Pavlovsk during other years, did not accompany Strauss to Russia in 1857, a date of first performance for the polka-mazurka cannot be precisely determined.
 The work appears to have been written for one of the composer’s friends in St Petersburg.